Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 4 Domain 4.0 Security Operations.md

 C. DAC
 D. BAC

 Mandatory Access Control (MAC) is based on documented security levels associated with the information being accessed.
-Role baed (RBAC) is based on the role, Discretionary (DAC) lets the data owner set control.
+Role based (RBAC) is based on the role, Discretionary (DAC) lets the data owner set control.
 BAC is not an access control model

 52 A is correct
 Users in your network are able to assign permissions to their own shared resources.
 Which of